-Malaysia's king steps down: palace statement
+Malaysia's king abdicates after two years on throne

-KUALA LUMPUR (Reuters) - Malaysia’s King Muhammad V resigned on Sunday, the first time a monarch has stepped down from the throne before completing their five-year tenure.
+KUALA LUMPUR (Reuters) - Malaysia’s King Muhammad V abdicated on Sunday, the palace said, after two years on the throne, the first time a monarch has stepped down before completing their five-year tenure.

 The king’s resignation took effect immediately, the National Palace said in a statement.
 No reason was given and palace officials did not respond to requests for comment.

+A week ago, the king, 49, had resumed duties after spending two months on medical leave.
+Images purporting to show him getting married in Russia appeared on social media in December.
+The palace did not respond to requests for comment on the photos or reports of a marriage.

+Malaysia is a constitutional monarchy and the king assumes a largely ceremonial role, including as the custodian of Islam in the Muslim-majority country.
+However, the king’s assent is needed before the appointment of a prime minister or senior public officials.

-Malaysia has nine royal households, who typically take turns to sit on the throne.
-The selection of the next king can be decided by a vote in the Council of Rulers, made up of all nine royal households.
+Malaysia has nine royal households, who typically take turns to sit on the throne, and the selection of the next king is decided by a vote in the Council of Rulers, made up of all nine royal households.

-The palace statement said the king was grateful for the opportunity given to him by the Council of Rulers and thanked the prime minister and government.
+The palace statement said the king, who took the throne in December 2016, was grateful for the opportunity given to him by the Council of Rulers and thanked the prime minister and government for their cooperation during his rule.

 “His Highness has worked towards fulfilling his responsibilities entrusted to him as the head of state, serving as a pillar of stability, source of justice, the core of unity ... for the people,” the palace statement said.